-Personal plans, which is what this review looks at, start at $52.12 USD per year (get the first year for only $17.38 with our discount).
+The Personal Plan, which is what this review looks at, start at $52.12 USD per year (you can get the first year for only $17.38 with our discount).
+This comes with a whopping 5TB of storage space which is extremely good value for money.

 Payment is accepted by credit/debit card only.